-The online application for the Gene Haas Machining Technology Scholarship for the 2013/2014 academic year will be available soon.
-Click here to register your name and email address to be automatically notified when the scholarship application opens for the fall 2013/2014 academic year.
-If your computer has spam ware, or a firewall that blocks bulk emails, please add email@example.com to your contacts or whitelist.
+The online application for the Gene Haas Machining Technology Scholarship for the 2013-2014 academic year is currently available and will remain open until funds are exhausted.
+Click here for instructions and access to the application.
+If your computer has spam ware, or a firewall that blocks bulk emails, please add firstname.lastname@example.org to your contacts or whitelist.

 About the Gene Haas Foundation